coconutpalm/ScalaMake/README.md

 The complete ScalaMake specification is defined using "Specs" and it's in the zipfile, but here's a taste:

-You can get into ScalaMake syntax using the scalaMake keyword in any Scala code, you can define a ScalaMakefile object and run it like any regular Scala application, or you can define a ScalaMake makefile as a Scala script and run it using the "scalamake" shell script without compiling it:
+You can get into ScalaMake syntax using

+* The scalaMake keyword in any Scala code
+* Using a ScalaMakefile object that you can run like any regular Scala application, or
+* A ScalaMake makefile as a Scala script and run it using the "scalamake" shell script without compiling it.

+In these examples, we'll use the first option:

     "Runs a rule and a dependency" in {
       var rulesProcessed : List[String] = Nil